m-reza-rahman/jakarta-nosql-cosmosdb/README.md

 # Jakarta NoSQL with Cosmos DB

 This repository shows how to use Cosmos DB with the Jakarta NoSQL specification.
 The repository hosts the demo for [this](abstract.md) talk.
 We will be using the MongoDB API for Cosmos DB.
-You could also use the Cassandra API with Jakarta NoSQL.
+You could also use the Cassandra API for Cosmos DB with Jakarta NoSQL.

 ## Setup
 * Install JDK 8 (we used [Azul Zulu Java 8 LTS](https://www.azul.com/downloads/zulu-community/)).